 Upon reviewing a student's verification documentation, the Office of Financial Aid will correct their FAFSA® if any information was reported in error.
-Students will be notified by email if they must make a correction to their FAFSA or, as a result of completing the verification process, their expected family contribution (EFC) changes and results in a change to their award amount.
+Students will be notified by email if they must make a correction to their FAFSA or, because of completing the verification process, their Student Aid Index (SAI) changes and results in a change to their award amount.

-A student whose FAFSA information is selected for verification by the Department of Education must complete the verification process before the Office of Financial Aid can make any changes to their cost of attendance (COA) or to the values of the data items required to calculate their EFC.
+A student whose FAFSA information is selected for verification by the Department of Education must complete the verification process before the Office of Financial Aid can make any changes to their cost of attendance (COA) or to the values of the data items required to calculate their SAI.